Baby Jake: Characters

 Baby Jake (portrayed by Adamo Bertacchi Morroni and vocal effects provided by Franco Bertacchi Morroni).
 He's the show's main character.
 He is a playful baby who imagines many different adventures.

 Isaac (portrayed by Franco Bertacchi Morroni and voiced by Kaizer Akhtar) is Baby Jake's older brother who narrates magic adventure stories.

 Nibbles (voiced by Matt Katz) is a rabbit who lives in the forest and is one of Baby Jake's magical friends.

-Sydney (voiced by Richie Webb) is a monkey who lives in the jungle and is one of Baby Jake's magical friends.
+Sydney (voiced by Richie Webb) is a cheeky female monkey who lives in the jungle and is one of Baby Jake's magical friends.

-Captain Spacey (voiced by Matt Katz and the Hamsternauts (all voiced by Richie Webb) are hamsters dressed up as astronauts who live in outer space and are one of Baby Jake's magic friends.
+Captain Spacey (voiced by Matt Katz) and the Hamsternauts (all voiced by Richie Webb) are hamsters dressed up as astronauts who live in outer space and are one of Baby Jake's magical friends.

-Pengy Quinn (voiced by Richie Webb) is a penguin who lives in the Arctic and is one of Baby Jake's magic friends.
+Pengy Quinn (voiced by Richie Webb) is a penguin who lives in the Arctic and is one of Baby Jake's magical friends.

 Toot Toot is a magic tractor that Baby Jake rides in.

 Bill The Red Bus is a magic bus that Baby Jake rides in.

 Flying Pig is a winged pig who announces every episode of Baby Jake.

 Mousey is a mouse Baby Jake mysteriously finds.
 In "Playing House", he welcomes Baby Jake to his pumpkin house for a tea party.

-Worm is a worm who lives in an apple.
+Worm is a worm who lives inside an apple.

-Cows are cows who do the Yacki Yacki Yogi dance with Baby Hake at the countryside.
+Cows are cows who live on the farm and do the Yacki Yacki Yoggi dance with Baby Jake at the countryside.
 In "To say Hello" Baby Jake waves hello to the cows before saying Hello and Goodbye to Nibbles again, then says bye bye to them.
 In "Surprising You", the cow gets stuck in a tree and Nibbles tries to save him but ends up getting stuck on the tree as a trick.